 David Mariner is an advocate and activist who strives to empower individuals with the tools, the training, and the support they need in order to make meaningful changes in their local community.

-Mr. Mariner currently serves on the Board of Directors of Empowering the Transgender Community, which supports the local transgender community in the District of Columbia.
-He also serves on the Board of Instigators of the Diverse City Fund, which works to nurture community leaders and grassroots projects that are acting to transform DC into a more just, vibrant place to live.
+David has served on the Board of Directors of Empowering the Transgender Community, which supports the local transgender community in the District of Columbia.
+He also served on the Board of Instigators of the Diverse City Fund, which works to nurture community leaders and grassroots projects that are acting to transform DC into a more just, vibrant place to live.

 Learn more about David Mariner by visiting his linkedin.com profile.
 He can be reached using this contact form.